 To the extent authorized by federal law, the federal government for rights claimed under permits, licenses, registrations, certificates, statements of water diversion and use, and non-reserved and reserved rights on file with the board.

+“Online reporting platform” means a secure, internet-based software application designed to facilitate the submission, processing, management, and storage of reports, data, documents, or other information.

 “Reports” refers to the following documents:

-Supplemental Statement of Water Diversion and Use Forms, pursuant to Water Code section 5104.
+Supplemental Statements of Water Diversion and Use, pursuant to Water Code section 5104.

 Reports of Permittee and Licensee, pursuant to sections 925 and 929 of this title.